-Out of all the options available, Alcoholic Anonymous (AA) meetings and the 12 step program come highly recommended by recovering addicts and alcoholics.
+Out of all the options available, 12 step recovery programs such as Alcoholic Anonymous (AA) meetings are highly recommended by recovering addicts and alcoholics.
 These groups offer the support that many alcoholics need to stay on the right path.
 The meetings connect people together, and also provide some useful resources.

 A common misconception that many people have is that these meetings are part of an aftercare program for addiction.
 Many people wonder whether they can go to meetings while in detox.
 The answer is yes.
 In fact, it’s highly recommended.